Lion and Sun: Safavid dynasty

 Shahbazi suggest that the association may originally have been based on a learned interpretation of the Shahnameh's references to 'the Sun of Iran' and 'the Moon of the Turanians. (cf: the "Roman"—i.e., Byzantine—king as the "Moon of the West" in the Iranian background section).
 Since Ottoman sultans, the new sovereigns of 'Rum', had adopted the moon crescent as their dynastic and ultimately national emblem, the Safavids of Iran needed to have their own dynastic and national emblem.
-Therefore, Safavids chose the lion and sun motif.
+Therefore, Safavids chose the Lion and Sun motif.
 Besides, the Jamshid, the sun had two other important meanings for the Safavids.
-The sense of time was organized around the Solar System which was distinct from the Arab-Islamic lunar system.
+The sense of time was organised around the Solar System which was distinct from the Arab-Islamic lunar system.
 Astrological meaning and the sense of cosmos was mediated through that.
 Through the zodiac the sun was linked to Leo which was the most auspicious house of the sun.
-Therefore, for the Safavids, the sign of lion and sun condensed the double meaning of the Shah—king and holy man (Jamshid and Ali)—through the auspicious zodiac sign of the sun in the house of Leo and brought the cosmic-earthy pair (king and Imam) together.
+Therefore, for the Safavids, the sign of Lion and Sun condensed the double meaning of the Shah—king and holy man (Jamshid and Ali)—through the auspicious zodiac sign of the sun in the house of Leo and brought the cosmic-earthy pair (king and Imam) together.

-Sherdor Madrasa, lion and sun symbol, created in 1028 AH (1627 CE).
+Sherdar Madrasa, Lion and Sun symbol, created in 1028 AH (1627 CE).
 Samarqand.

-In seeking the Safavid interpretation of the lion and sun motif, Shahbazi suggests that the Safavids had reinterpreted the lion as symbolizing Imam ʿAlī and the sun as typifying the "glory of religion", a substitute for the ancient farr-e dīn.
-They reintroduced the ancient concept of God-given Glory (farr), reinterpreted as "light" in Islamic Iran, and the Prophet and Ali "had been credited with the possession of a divine light of lights (nūr al-anwār) of leadership, which was represented as a blazing halo."
+In seeking the Safavid interpretation of the Lion and Sun motif, Shahbazi suggests that the Safavids had reinterpreted the lion as symbolising Imam ʿAlī and the sun as typifying the "glory of religion", a substitute for the ancient farr-e dīn.
+They reintroduced the ancient concept of God-given Glory (farr), reinterpreted as "light" in a Iran with islam, and the Prophet and Ali "had been credited with the possession of a divine light of lights (nūr al-anwār) of leadership, which was represented as a blazing halo."
 They attributed such qualities to Ali and sought the king's genealogy through the Shia Fourth Imam's mother to the royal Sasanian house.

 Afsharid and Zand dynasties

-The royal seal of Nader Shah in 1746 was the lion and sun motif.
+The royal seal of Nader Shah in 1746 was the Lion and Sun motif.
 In this seal, the sun bears the word Al-Molkollah (Arabic: The earth of God).
 Two swords of Karim Khan Zand have gold-inlaid inscriptions which refer to the: "... celestial lion ... pointing to the astrological relationship to the Zodiac sign of Leo ..."
 Another record of this motif is the Lion and Sun symbol on a tombstone of a Zand soldier.